aromatt/side-cli/README.md

 # xcopr
 <img src="./images/xcopr_small.svg" width="25%">

-xcopr adds ergonomic coprocessing to the command-line stream-processing tool set.
+xcopr adds ergonomic **coprocessing** to the classic Unix toolkit.

-In other words:
-* xargs, but for streams
-* sed, but driven by coprocesses instead of a bespoke command language
-* pipelines with dynamic splitting and rejoining
+Like xargs, xcopr plays a supporting role, allowing users to compose familiar tools more easily.

+Unlike xargs, xcopr is focused primarily on data streams: it empowers users to split and rejoin them, increasing the reach of shell-based stream processing.

 ## What is a coprocess?
-A **coprocess** runs in parallel with a main process and communicates bidirectionally with it.
+A coprocess runs in parallel with a main process and communicates bidirectionally with it.

-Coprocesses are often overlooked in CLI-based stream processing, understandably so: it's not easy to use them that way.
+Coprocesses are often overlooked in shell pipelines, understandably so: it's not easy to use them that way.
 [Bash](https://www.gnu.org/software/bash/manual/html_node/Coprocesses.html),
 [ksh](https://www.ibm.com/docs/en/aix/7.1?topic=shell-coprocess-facility), and
 [gawk](https://www.gnu.org/software/gawk/manual/html_node/Two_002dway-I_002fO.html)
 have coprocessing features, but they are too verbose to serve as pipeline building blocks in practice.

+Whereas xargs forks a new process for each input line, xcopr spins up a long-lived coprocess, pipes data to it, and merges its output into the main data path in a user-specified way.

+## What is xcopr for?
 xcopr shines in these situations:
 - your data contains a mixture of encodings (e.g., base64 in TSV)
 - you want to use a line-mangling filter (like cut or jq) but need to preserve the original lines for later use
 - you're using xargs or awk to run subprocesses, but don’t want to fork a new process per line
-- you want to split a pipeline into parallel parts, then merge the results
+- you want compose tools in a seemingly-impossible way (e.g., splitting a pipeline into multiple branches)

+# Modes
 ## `xcopr filter`
 When filtering data with a pipeline, you often need to trim lines so that they can be parsed.
 But sometimes, the filter trims away important information needed for later